willwearing/web35-practice-be-cars/README.md

 ### Installation

-React -> Use the new Lambda-React app, in terminal: `npx lambda-react app-name` Backedn -> No installation is necessary, the server has been deployed on Heroku.
+- React -> Use the new Lambda-React app, in terminal: `npx lambda-react app-name`
+- Backend -> No installation is necessary, the server has been deployed on Heroku.

 ### Tech